technomancy/leiningen/README.md

 most users.
 If you have [Cygwin](http://www.cygwin.com/) you should be able to use the shell script above rather than the batch file.

+If for whatever reason you can't get any of the shell scripts to download leiningen, the compiled releases [are all on github](https://github.com/technomancy/leiningen/releases/)

 ## Basic Usage

 The